 Strengths and Weaknesses

-Below is a comparative analysis of the strengths and weaknesses of Snowflake Inc. (SNOW) and Teradata Corporation (TDC).
+Below is a comparative table highlighting key strengths and weaknesses for Snowflake Inc. (SNOW) and Teradata Corporation (TDC) based on recent financial and operational data.

 CriterionSnowflake Inc. (SNOW)Teradata Corporation (TDC)